minhkstn/6G-REMIX-Visualisation/README.md

 This project is a web application that visualizes energy and load data from a specified JSON endpoint.
 It fetches data from a PowerPDU device and displays the energy consumption and load for four outputs in a graphical format.

+## Overview
+This repository contains the work supported by the [6G-REMIX Open Call](https://6g-xr.eu/open-calls/oc2-results/) of the [6G-XR](https://6g-xr.eu) project.

 ## Project Structure

 ```